patrik-knaperek/sgtdv-camera_driver/README.md

 ## Compilation

 Configuration files for NN, generated *.weights and *.svo files are stored in folder [**Darknet_cone_detection**](https://drive.google.com/drive/folders/144MJlPqqrMii9dVJtaWv_vCwrJNkGFed?usp=sharing) on G-Drive.
 Copy this folder into `src/camera_cone_detection/`.
 If any file is changed, it needs to be updated on G-Drive.
+New weights also lie on [**G-Drive**](https://drive.google.com/drive/u/1/folders/1LW0ZmNBE1v93NTcOAzq3gNRCSCzKWU6H).

 The following packages have to be built at first:
   - `sgtdv_msgs`